Brian4292/jr-enrichment/README.md

 Students must have:

 ```
-- a name
+- a name ok
-- a GPA
+- a GPA  ok
 - a teacherID for their corresponding teacher.
 - a method for giving a letter grade based on their GPA (4.0 == A, 3.0 == B, 2.0 == C etc).
 - A class method for getting all students with a perfect (4.0) GPA.